hebys/nft-marketplace-smart-contract/Readme.md

 #### Sell Storage
 Sell Storage Contract contains the sell data.
 It is available only to the Read/Write authorization of the SellProxy contract.
 #### Fee Storage
-Fee Storage Contract contains the sell data.
+Fee Storage Contract contains the fee data.
 It is available only to the Read authorization of the SellProxy contract.

 ### Proxy
 Sell Proxy undertakes the task of interpreting the data and methods in other related Contracts that do not contain any data on the Contract.